emresurmeli/AI-for-Web-Development-Students/README.md

 - Developers must **understand and validate AI-generated code** before using it.
 - AI should be used **alongside** documentation, Stack Overflow, and human mentors.

-📌 **Exercise:**
+📌 **Exercise (5min):**
 - Ask AI to generate code for a simple task.
 - Analyze the output: Does it follow best practices?
 Is it efficient?
+- Share your prompt in Slack so that the class can review the prompts together.

 ---